-- Ensure it operates independently from Government; - Review and update its governance processes and the Governance Guide annually; - Approach its tasks and responsibilities in a manner which emphasizes strategic leadership as opposed to administrative management and will focus on long-term goals and ends as opposed to means.
-The Directors will ensure the development and use of measurements of those ends; - Respect the boundaries between the President/CEO and the Board of Directors, as established through mutual discussions; - In conjunction with the President/CEO, will quarterly review the Strategic and Business Plan Scorecards.
-These scorecards will be based on the approved Strategic Plan, Operational/Business Plan and resulting budget of the organization; and - Establish discretionary spending limits for the President/CEO.
-These discretionary spending limits will be reviewed each year during budget presentations and approval.
+- ensure it operates at arm's length and independently from Government; - review and update its governance processes and the Governance Guide annually; - approach its tasks and responsibilities in a manner which emphasizes strategic leadership as opposed to administrative management and will focus on long-term goals and ends as opposed to means (Directors will ensure the development and use of measurements of those ends); - respect the boundaries between the President and the Board of Directors, as established through mutual discussions; - in conjunction with the President, will quarterly review the Strategic and Business Plan Scorecards (these scorecards will be based on the approved Strategic Plan, Operational/Business Plan and resulting budget of the organization); and - establish discretionary spending limits for the President (these discretionary spending limits will be reviewed each year during budget presentations and approval).

-3. Define and Ensure Value for WSCB Stakeholders
+3. Define and Ensure Value for Stakeholders